1. Regulatory framework

 Yes.

-The Tax on Civil Law Transactions may apply if the transferring of cash involves conducting, among others, a sales agreement, money loan agreement, taxable distribution, drawing up articles of association, etc.
+The Tax on Civil Law Transactions may apply if the transferring of cash involves conducting, among others, a sales agreement, loan agreement, taxable distribution, establishing a company, etc.

 8.4 Is there a tax implication for offering trading activities remotely in the country?